1st/interview/07. System Design/diagrams/data_sharding_map.md

 **Notes**
 - Router consults shard map to send tenants to the correct primary.
 - Each shard has primaries and replicas for HA; monitoring feeds are shown for observability.
-- Rebalancing adds new shard and migrates tenant/data gradually.
+- Rebalancing adds new shard and migrates tenant/data gradually; mention latency impact of async replication.